Sarah Jessica Parker: Early life

 As a young girl, Parker trained in singing and ballet, and was soon cast in the Broadway revival of William Archibald's play The Innocents.
 Her family moved to Cincinnati and then to Dobbs Ferry, New York, near New York City, so that she could get specialized training.
-There, her mother and stepfather helped Parker develop her career as a child actress.
-In 1977, the family moved to the newly opened planned community on Roosevelt Island, in the East River between Manhattan and Queens, and later to Manhattan.
-The family later moved to Englewood, New Jersey, where Parker attended Dwight Morrow High School.
+There, her mother and stepfather helped her develop her acting career.
+In 1977, the family moved to the newly opened planned community on Roosevelt Island, in the East River between Manhattan and Queens, then to Manhattan.
+They later moved to Englewood, New Jersey, where she attended Dwight Morrow High School.

 Parker attended the School of American Ballet in New York City, the New York Professional Children's School, the School for Creative and Performing Arts in Cincinnati, and Hollywood High School in Los Angeles.